benlau6/benlau6.github.io/src/content/notes/hypothesis-testing.md

 What makes more sense is to interpret a confidence interval for the coefficient, as this also expresses the uncertainty.

+## It is unnecessary to do so in Bayesian setting

+> Bayesian is simply the application of probability theory, you can do anything with it, including NHST.
+If you have access to Bayesian methods, why would you want to do NHST when you can do so much more with your data and knowledge? [discussion](https://www.reddit.com/r/statistics/comments/149xnr9/comment/jo7mu6o/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

+> What's the point of doing NHST with Bayesian analysis?
+You have all the distributions right there - you can just look at what the results are.
+And you don't have to worry about all those weird paradoxes about multiple comparisons and p-values.

+> Here’s the thing: NHST gives you the likelihood of obtaining your statistic under the assumption that the null hypothesis is true.
+If your Bayesian results indicate that the null hypothesis is itself unlikely to be true, it’s useless knowing how probable your result is under such improbable conditions.

 ### Readings

 - [Are large data sets inappropriate for hypothesis testing?](https://stats.stackexchange.com/questions/2516/are-large-data-sets-inappropriate-for-hypothesis-testing)